wendyverdonk93/docs/content/api/payment_methods/post-order-paypal.md

 ## PayPal
 ### Redirect - PayPal

-Creates a PayPal [Redirect](/developer/api/difference-between-direct-and-redirect) order.
+Creates a PayPal [redirect](/developer/api/difference-between-direct-and-redirect) order.

 {{< alert-notice >}} Once the customer has completed payment, the `status` changes to **Completed**.
 The `financial_status` remains **Initialized**, and during this status you cannot ship the order.
 You must first set the order to **Completed** for both the `status` and `financial_status` and then ship the order. {{< /alert-notice >}}

-* Redirect transaction requires all fields completed properly
+- All fields must be completed correctly.

-* All of the following parameters are required fields.
+- All of the following parameters are required fields.

 **Parameters**

 ----------------
 __type__ | string

-Specifies the payment flow for the checkout process.
-Options: direct, redirect, checkout, paymentlink.
+The payment flow for the checkout process.
+Options: `direct`, `redirect`, `checkout`, `paymentlink`.

 ----------------
 __gateway__ | string